Julian Salazar

 Senior Engineer

 Julián Salazar joined DeGolyer and MacNaughton in 2024 as a petroleum engineer.
-Salazar has experience in several disciplines in the oil and gas upstream industry, from exploration to brownfield development projects.
-Prior to joining D&M, he worked at Occidental Petroleum and SierraCol.
+Salazar has experience in several disciplines in the oil and gas upstream industry, from frontier exploration to brownfield development projects.
+Prior to joining D&M, he worked at Occidental Petroleum and SierraCol as an engineer, geoscientist, and petrophysicist for exploration and development departments.
+He has 12 years of experience in the industry.

 Salazar graduated from Universidad Nacional de Colombia in 2013 and 2014, where he received bachelor’s degrees in chemical engineering and petroleum engineering.
 He also graduated from Heriot-Watt University in 2021, where he received a master’s degree with distinction in applied petroleum geoscience.
 He is fluent in Spanish, English, and Portuguese.